 Ion Space Propulsion Lab

 Nathan earned his B.S. degree in Mechanical Engineering from Michigan Tech in 2015.
 He started in the Isp lab in the summer of 2015.
-His work focuses on multi peak emission of electrospray.
+His work focuses on time of flight mass spectrometry of electrospray sources.

 Isp Lab Alumni – Ph.D.

 Kurt Terhune earned his Ph.D. in the fall of 2017.
 His research focused on mass measurements of ionic liquid ferrofluid electrosprays.
 He is a recipient of the NASA Space Technology Research Fellowship.
 The title of his dissertation is: Influence of Magnetic Nanoparticles and Magnetic Stress on an Ionic Liquid Electrospray Source.